Medically Reviewed By: Aaron Horn, LMFT, MA

 There are said to be four types of pheromones.
 Let’s take a look at some of them right now.

-First you have the releaser, which is what is released immediately.
-It often happens when some stimulus happens, and you’ve got a response.
+First you have the releaser, which is released immediately.
+It occurs when a stimulus is sensed and you give a response.

 Then there are primers.
 Primers can happen because of puberty, menstruation, pregnancy, and other hormone-altering events.
-They can take a while for them to happen, and when they do, they may affect the hormones of others.
-In certain mammals, they are more powerful.
-Primer pheromones can make another mammal miscarry if a pregnant mammal is exposed to one.
+They can affect the hormones of others.
+In certain mammals, they are more powerful and can lead to physiological changes in those around them.

 You also have the signalers.
 We identify others by their face, voice, and other features.
 Meanwhile, animals may use signaler pheromones to identify their children and other animals.
-The pheromones a mother detects that helps identify their baby may not be used by a father in most cases.
-Signaler pheromones are overall quite intriguing in how animals communicate.
+The pheromones a mother detects helps identify their baby may not be used by a father in most cases.
+Signaler pheromones are an intriguing part of how animals communicate.

-Finally, the modulator.
-A modulator pheromone can change around bodily functions.
+Finally, we have the modulator.
+A modulator pheromone can change bodily functions.
 These pheromones are detected in sweat, and they can have relaxing properties and may affect menstrual cycles, as mentioned before.

 Understanding these can help you build awareness of different aspects, and help understand how they connect to mental health.